Jawsenigma/PDIncident_Visualizations/README.md

 ## Features

-### **Data Upload**:
+### Data Upload:
    Users can upload incident data from a PDF by entering a URL to a hosted PDF.
 Users can enter multiple URLs in the text box in a comma-separated format or upload multiple PDFs for visualization.
 The data is then extracted and stored in a local SQLite database for further analysis.
-### **Incident Clustering**:
+### Incident Clustering:
    The cluster_with_evaluation function clusters incident data, evaluates the clustering quality, and visualizes the results.

 - *Data Processing*: Combines location, nature, and time_numeric columns into a single text field for clustering.
 - *Text Vectorization*: Uses TfidfVectorizer to convert the combined text data into a sparse matrix of TF-IDF features.